luaguides

 print(val.code) -- E1

 In practice, almost all error messages are strings.
 But raising tables as error objects is useful when you need structured error data — error codes, metadata, stack context — that the handler can inspect rather than parse from a string.
+You can also attach a custom __tostring metamethod to an error table, giving you both structured data for programmatic inspection and a readable string for log output and tracebacks.

 Level 1 (default): blames the line where error was called.